 It grows happily in the tundra biome, where it stays close to the ground to protect itself from strong winds.
 It is used to make herbal tea, though it should be used with extreme care.
 It contains ledol, which can cause cramps and paralysis.

 14. Lingonberry (Vaccinum vitis-idaea)

-The LIngonberry is native to the Northern Hemisphere’s tundra biomes, and can be found in nature throughout most of the world’s northern stretch.
-It can be described as similar to cranberries in look, size and taste – though lingonberry has adapted to survive extreme cold and wind over time.
+The Lingonberry is native to the tundra biomes in the Northern Hemisphere and found in nature throughout most of the world’s northern stretch.
+It is similar to cranberries in look, size, and taste, though it has adapted to survive extreme cold and wind over time.

 See Related: Green Revolution Pros and Cons